Fatimahbintiyasin/Fatimahbintiyasin/README.md

-Hi there👋
+# 👋 Welcome

-I am a highly motivated Software Engineering Graduate seeking a Software Developer (Remote) position.
+## 🚀 About Me

-I am skilled in Software Development Life Cycle, Object-Oriented programming, Full-Stack application development, and project management with Agile methodologies, with a strong focus on creating modern, innovative solutions and promoting internet safety.
+I am a highly motivated Software Engineer skilled in Software Development Life Cycle, Object-Oriented programming, Full-Stack application development, and project management with Agile methodologies, with a strong focus on creating modern, innovative solutions and promoting internet safety.
 As a trustworthy and dedicated professional, I’m eager to contribute to your organization’s success.
 Let’s connect to discuss how I can help you achieve your goals!

-✨Technical Skills:
+## 🛠️ Tech Stack

 <b>Object-Oriented Programming: </b> C#, Java, Python </br>
 <b>Web Development: </b> HTML, CSS, JavaScript, TypeScript, React, Angular, Express, Node.js</br>